heptarch/heptarch.github.io/drafts/SAEPage.md

 should be able to recover features that never occur.
 The existence of this "transition" suggests *universality* underlying the behaviour of the sparse decoder, parametrized by $\rho$.
-(The universality for the MSE is weaker but still present, so we focus on the SRA.)
+(The universality for the MSE is still present but weaker, so we focus on the SRA which is probably better suited to sparse recovery.)

 Another probe of universality is to vary $N$ and see how the curves fluctuate; if the behaviour is universal, we would expect to see